gaosong8801/RSS3-Hub/README.md

 ## API

+All request bodies should use the application/x-www-form-urlencoded content type

 ### Authorization

 Authentication is required for all requests except GET method, which are authenticated by the `publicKey` and `sign` parameters in the request body